suyuan32/simple-admin-core/README.En.md

 <br>

-> 💡It is forbidden to resell free modules.
-Please develop commercial modules by yourself to connecting free core module.
-Please contact us for authorization if you want to redevelop free modules for sale.

 > ✨ We accept outsourcing.
 Please contact us via email if you have any outsourcing needs.

 ## Official Tutorial